 Suppose you want a camera that will give you quality images in any weather condition.
 In that case, you can choose the Nikon Z6.
 The device has a 100 – 51,200 auto ISO range that you can extend up to 204,800, giving you some stunning images even when the light is not up to the mark to get a better-quality picture.

 On the other hand, the Nikon D750 has a 100 – 12,800 auto ISO range that you can upgrade up to 51,200, giving you better images.

 Connectivity (Wi-Fi and Bluetooth)

 These Nikon cameras have Wi-Fi connectivity that helps you share your videos and snaps.
-You need to install the SnapBridge smart device app and connect it with the camera with the help of Wi-Fi.
-Therefore, the Nikon D750 comes with built-in Wi-Fi connectivity that will let you transfer your data faster.
+You need to install the SnapBridge smart device app and connect it to the camera with the help of Wi-Fi.
+Therefore, the Nikon D750 has built-in Wi-Fi connectivity that lets you transfer your data faster.

 In addition, the Nikon Z6 has a Bluetooth sharing option that lets you share your videos and snaps without connecting to the internet.
 But, the Nikon D750 does not have this essential property.

 Nikon Z6 is combined with 12 fps continuous shooting speed, and you do not miss any special moment if you use this device.
 In comparison, the Nikon D750 has only a 6.5 fps continuous shooting speed, which is less powerful than its brother’s camera.